 If you are coming in as a first-year student then you will have time to explore before settling on an area of focus.
 Fairhaven College students spend their first two years exploring and finding out what their interests are and where their strengths are.
 Transfer students should have a clear idea of what they are interested in studying.
 Students build strong relationships with their faculty which helps them through the process of figuring out how they want to design their studies.

-Fairhaven College students are attracted to the opportunity to structure their own education within a learning community.
-Fairhaven College stresses independent thought, critical thinking, self-discipline, self-awareness, and social commitment.
+Fairhaven students are attracted to the opportunity to structure their own education within a learning community.
+Fairhaven stresses independent thought, critical thinking, self-discipline, self-awareness, and social commitment.
 Students enjoy the advantage of personal contact with faculty in a stimulating small college atmosphere with access to the resources of a large university.
-Learn more about our program here: About Us
+About Us

-Founded in 1972, the Outback Farm is a five-acre student-run farm at the south end of Fairhaven College which teaches, develops and implements sustainable growth and land use methods in order to enrich the student body, the University, and the Bellingham community.
+Founded in 1972, the Outback Farm is a five acre student-run farm at the south end of Fairhaven College which teaches, develops and implements sustainable growing and land use methods in order to enrich the student body, the University, and the Bellingham community.